 The dosage of Maitake Gold is based upon body weight—0.5 to 1 mg for every 2.2 pounds (1 kg) of body weight per day.
 That translates to a dosage of approximately 35 to 70 mg.
 For best results, take Maitake Gold 20 minutes before meals or on an empty stomach.

 Curcumin is the yellow pigment of turmeric (Curcuma longa)—the chief ingredient in curry.
-It has shown significant anticancer and anti-inflammation activity in many experimental and clinical studies.
-Curcumin has a complex set of actions that are beneficial for the prevention and treatment of cancer.
-The recommended dosage is 200 to 400 mg three times a day.
-Take curcumin with an equal amount of bromelain to enhance absorption.
+It has shown significant health benefits in many experimental and clinical studies.
+A special form of curcumin known as Theracurmin has been shown to lead to significant improvements in quality of life scores in cancer patients.
+Improvements were noted in gastrointestinal function, energy levels, mood, and mental function.
+The recommended dosage is 300 to 600 mg three times a day.

 Coenzyme Q10 is a very important supplement for people taking the drug doxorubicin.
 This drug is especially harmful to the heart, and can produce serious damage (cardiomyopathy) that is often life threatening.
 A number of studies have shown that CoQ10 can prevent the cardiac toxicity associated with doxorubicin, without reducing its antitumor effect.
 Take CoQ10 in soft-gelatin capsules for enhanced absorption, at a dosage of 100 to 200 mg daily if you’re taking doxorubicin.